 If the received disposition notification needs to be stored, the CPM Participating Function SHALL store the disposition notification in the appropriate Conversation History, based on the Conversation-ID.

-Editor’s Note: The IMDN handling for File Transfer needs to be added in this section.
+Sending a Disposition Notification

+A CPM Participating Function on the originating network side sends IMDN notifications following the procedures described in Section 8.3.4 “Sending a Disposition Notification”, when requested by the sender as described in [RFC5438].

 Adding CPM File Transfer to Participation Function in the terminating network section

 Sending a Disposition Notification